-The ICO standard contract clauses are available at Annex A. These clauses cannot be altered and must be used in full.
+In March 2022 the IDTA replaced the current UK standard contractual clauses for international transfers outside the UK of personal data processed under the UK GDPR.
+They take into account the binding judgement of the European Court of Justice, in the case commonly referred to as "Schrems II".
+The agreement must be populated by the Data Controller but cannot be altered and must be used in full.
 Both parties must retain a copy of these clauses.
 The clauses can be added into an existing contract or included in a new contract.